b0ryakha/Moonshine-Lua-loader/Documentation.md

 | :---: | :---:      | :---:                                     |
 | state | ```bool``` | Enable / disable vertical synchronization |

-Enables or disables the window's vsync.
+Enables or disables the window's vsync, enabled by default.

 ---